Today we present 3 new Snippets:

 Unfortunately, people who do not know about this bogus email will often open the attachment since they feel they are being falsely accused of visiting illegal websites.

 Action: If you get an email that looks like it is from the FBI or CIA, do not open the attachment.
-The FBI has requested that if you receive this bogus email, you can report it here.

 For more suggestions about protecting yourself from viruses and worms, click here.